Date and Time Functions

 -> 1196440219When

-column, the function returns the internal timestamp value directly, with no implicit “string-to-Unix-timestamp” conversion.
-If you pass an out-of-range date toUNIX_TIMESTAMP()
+UNIX_TIMESTAMP()is used on aTIMESTAMPcolumn, the function returns the internal timestamp value directly, with no implicit “string-to-Unix-timestamp” conversion.
+If you pass an out-of-range date toUNIX_TIMESTAMP(), it returns0.Note: If you use

 SELECT UNIX_TIMESTAMP('2005-03-27 03:00:00');